3numdao/dsbdao/README.md

 The cloudflare project is currently being hosted by [3NUM](https://3num.co), but we will move it to an account managed by the DSBDAO if there is interest.

 ## Setting up and API Key
-The project uses aa `X-API-Key` header to gate access to the API.
+The project uses a `X-API-Key` header to gate access to the API.

 This is admitidly a very centralized v1.
 If this effort grows in paopularity, this registration step could be moved to a smart contract.
 This contract could also form the basis of membership into this DAO for managing this effort.

+You can request and API key by pinging `chris.boscolo.eth` on XMTP.
+API keys are intended for projects that want to either contribute blocked addresses or use them for anallysis and curation.

 ### Getting started and deploying to production